 In civil cases, if a person is ruled to have been abusive, the animal may be taken away and a fine will be ordered.

-The only way to truly stop animal cruelty from happening is to recognize signs of mistreatment, report the abuse, and help raise awareness and prevention to make a change.
+The best way to stop animal cruelty and keep it from happening is to recognize signs of mistreatment, report animal abuse, and help raise awareness to make a change.

-If animal cruelty is witnessed, call a local animal welfare agency immediately.
-Reporting animal abuse is the first step in ensuring animals are protected.
+If you see an animal being abused, or notice signs of abuse, call a local animal welfare agency immediately.
+Reporting cruelty is the first step in helping our furry loved ones.